franciellevargas/OpCluster-PT/README.md

 ![image](https://user-images.githubusercontent.com/19657817/183250300-0cd26336-b33e-4353-ba9d-31f6f36181da.png)

-<h2 align="center"> OpCluster - Automatic extraction and clustering of fine-grained opinions </h2>
+<h2 align="center"> OpCluster - Automatic Extraction and Clustering of Fine-Grained Opinions </h2>

 <p align="justify"> Fine-grained opinion extraction and clustering tool for opinion mining ans summarization.
 Opcluster-PT also allows the customization for other languages, being minimally necessary a lexical language resource as such as WordNet, deverbal, foreign, and superlative lexicons.
 OpCluster-PT is currently customized for the Portuguese language.